mulesoft-catalyst/tokenAIzer-policy/README.md

 The policy uses an integration with the [**Einstein Trust Layer**](https://www.salesforce.com/artificial-intelligence/trusted-ai/) for tokenization of sensitive payloads.
 The process works as follows:

 1. **Context Enrichment**: The policy identifies which regulations apply to the payload (based on policy config) and enriches the context for tokenization.
 2. **Tokenization**: The payload is sent to Einstein AI, which generates obfuscated values based on the specified regulations.
-For this the policy creates a dynamic prompt, optimized for this purpose
+For this the policy creates a dynamic prompt, optimized for this purpose.
+NOTE: Please take into account that the models API (used by the MAC Einstein Connector) applies [rate-limiting](https://developer.salesforce.com/docs/einstein/genai/guide/rate-limits.html) that vary depending on the type of org you are using.
 3. **TO-DO: Detokenization (optional)**: If detokenization is enabled, the policy will flag the token and store it to allow future detokenization (not performed by this policy).

 ### Detailed Flow Explanation